Conceptualization of electronic dose to water for dosimetry in external beam radiotherapy

-The kinetic energy of charged particles in a beam is imparted to matter in electromagnetic interactions, where generally considered processes are electronic stopping by atomic electrons to cause excitation and ionization, and nuclear stopping by atomic nuclei to cause nuclear recoil \cite{ICRU_2016}.
-The imparted energy will eventually be converted to heat after ion recombination, atomic de-excitation, and photon absorption processes, except for the energy expended for material modification such as chemical reactions, which is corrected as heat defect in calorimetric dosimetry \cite{Klassen_1997}.
+The kinetic energy of charged particles in a radiation beam is imparted locally to matter in interactions with atomic electrons (electronic stopping) for atomic excitation and ionization and with nuclei (nuclear stopping) for nuclear recoil \citep{ICRU_2016}.
+The nuclear stopping is kinematically relevant to heavy particles \citep{Berger_2017}.
+Secondary radiation such as bremsstrahlung (radiative stopping) only modifies the beam quality, and should implicitly be excluded from the mass stopping power ratio $s_\mathrm{w/air}$ in dosimetry.